 Note: You can attempt the Sample Test multiple times.
 For every attempt, you must log in with a unique email address.

 Refer to the Browser recommendations for the best experience topic for detailed information.

 HackerRank for Work displays 'Insufficient Account Balance' when a recruiter has run out of test invites.
 If you see this message while trying to start a test attempt, you must contact the recruiter directly and let them know about the error message.
 The recruiter can, in turn, get in touch with the HackerRank for Work team to secure more invites.

 The test might not be available due to any of the following reasons:

 - The test link has expired.
 This means that the recruiter had set a test expiry date, after which the candidates could not access the test.

 - The test might have a particular scheduled time.
 However, you might be trying to access it at a time that falls outside the scheduled time.

 - The test owner might have deleted the test.

-To resolve this problem, you can contact the recruiter and request a new test invitation.
+You can contact the recruiter and request a new test invitation to resolve this problem.
 HackerRank cannot reset the link without explicit communication from the concerned recruiter.

 - Use the latest version of Google Chrome or Mozilla Firefox while attempting the test.